 How about a tour along the old railway line through the idyllic Schambach Valley?
-This bike tour takes you from Ingolstadt past castles and palaces to Riedenburg in the Altmühl Valley.
+This cycle tour takes you from Ingolstadt past castles and palaces to Riedenburg in the Altmühl Valley.

-A cycling tour for explorers, culture lovers and nature lovers.
+A cycle tour for explorers, culture vultures and nature lovers

-Arrive relaxed and use rental bikes from the local rental companies.
-The capacity for taking bicycles on trains is limited and taking your own bike on the train cannot be guaranteed, depending on the capacity.
+Arrive relaxed and hire bikes from local hire companies.
+The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.